dutchaug/beginners-workshop/lesson04/README.md

 }
 ```

-The `mContext` field is something you can initialize in your custom adapter constructor
+The `mContext` field is something you normally initialize in your custom adapter constructor.
+(Sometimes people initialize the LayoutInflater as a field in the constructor as well.)

 ```java
 public CustomAdapter(Context context) {